TomasHubelbauer/svg-screencast/readme.md

 #### Rewrite the tests and make them work again

 #### Set up a GitHub Actions workflow to run the tests in on every new commit

+#### See if it would be possible to use JavaScript to restart the animation